The Complete Guide To Credit Card Networks: Visa, Mastercard, American Express & Discover

-But, if you’re ever curious about what these card networks, card associations, or card brands are and what these entities actually do (other than make you pay fees of various sorts), you’re at the right place.
-We’ll explain what card networks are, give you a little history about each, and provide a general framework for understanding how they fit into the business of credit card processing.
+If you’re curious about what these card networks, card associations, or card brands are and what these entities actually do (other than make you pay fees of various sorts), you’re at the right place.
+We’ll explain what card networks are, how their fee structures work, and how they affect your business’s credit card selections and credit card processing choices.

 In the franchise model, both the franchisor and the franchisee enter into a long contract setting out a complex set of rules for the franchisee to follow; the same goes for card networks and issuing banks.
 The franchisor changes these rules from time to time and enforces them, just as card networks change and enforce guidelines.
 The franchisors also have other obligations, such as marketing their service to the general public –that’s why they are better known to the general public than the franchisees.
 You know there’s a McDonald’s in your town, but you probably don’t know or care who’s running it.
 Likewise, you know you have a Mastercard, and that’s the most pertinent piece of information; the issuing bank may seem irrelevant.